 The second year (Part IIA) has three compulsory papers: microeconomic theory; macroeconomic theory; and econometrics (the analysis of economic data using statistical techniques).
-Second year students are also required to take a fourth paper from among four options: mathematics for economists, sociology, economic development or labour economics.
+Second year students are also required to take a fourth paper from a range of options including mathematics for economists, economic development, labour economics, or history and philosophy of economics.

 In the final year (Part IIB), there are two compulsory papers, again divided between microeconomics and macroeconomics but now with an emphasis on the application of the student's cumulated theoretical knowledge to economic problems, plus a compulsory dissertation (7,500 word maximum) on a subject chosen by the student.
-Third year students must then choose two additional papers from among a dozen or more options that include advanced economic theory, industry, financial economics, public economics, and topics in economic history, as well as papers that follow on more directly from the second year options in mathematical economics, development, or sociology.
+Third year students must then choose two additional papers from among a dozen or more options that include advanced economic theory, industry, financial economics, public economy, theory and practice of econometrics, and topics in economic history.
 Part I and Part II examinations are all classed at Cambridge, with all papers (and the third year dissertation) carrying equal weight; that is, there are five components in the Part I classification, four components in the Part IIA classification, and five components in the Part IIB classification.

 Teaching at Cambridge comprises lectures organised by the Faculty, and supervisions organised by the College.
 In the first year supervisions, typically with two students, an hour is spent with the supervisor discussing a topic for which the students have prepared in advance by writing an essay or solving a set of problems.
 Because students submit the supervision work in advance, the supervisor has an opportunity to give detailed feedback and students are able to enjoy continuous learning on a more personal level than would be possible in larger groups.